Dermatology UV 365nm & 405nm DE-315 Woods Lamp

 - Dimension:240mm*100mm*34mm(L*W*H)

-Premier Woods Lamp Suppliers for Dermatology - IBOOLO
+Premier 365nm UV Lamp & Woods Lamp Suppliers - IBOOLO

-IBOOLO offers high-quality Woods Lamps for dermatological diagnosis.
-365nm & 405nm UV, 4.5X magnification, 6-hour battery.
-Reliable suppliers for skin analysis.
+IBOOLO suppliers offer professional 365nm UV Lamps and Woods Lamps for advanced dermatological diagnosis.
+Features dual 365nm & 405nm UV wavelengths, 4.5X magnification, and 6-hour battery life.

-Woods Lamp: A Comprehensive Guide for Dermatology Professionals and Suppliers
+Woods Lamp & 365nm UV Lamp: A Comprehensive Guide for Dermatology Professionals and Suppliers

-In the ever-evolving field of dermatology, the Woods Lamp stands out as a crucial diagnostic tool.
-This comprehensive guide explores the Woods Lamp, its applications in dermatology, and provides valuable information for both practitioners and Woods Lamp suppliers.
+In the ever-evolving field of dermatology, both Woods Lamps and 365nm UV Lamps stand out as crucial diagnostic tools.
+This comprehensive guide explores these essential devices, and their applications in dermatology, and provides valuable information for practitioners and suppliers.

-A wood lamp, a Wood Lamp or blacklight, is a diagnostic tool used in dermatology.
-It emits long-wavelength ultraviolet light (UV-A) in the 365 nanometer range, which can reveal features and conditions of the skin not visible under normal light.
+A wood lamp, also known as a Wood Lamp or blacklight, along with specialized 365nm UV Lamps, are diagnostic tools used in dermatology.
+They emit long-wavelength ultraviolet light (UV-A) specifically in the 365 nanometer range, which can reveal features and conditions of the skin not visible under normal light.

 History and Development

 The Woods Lamp was invented by physicist Robert Williams Wood in 1903.
 Initially used in physics experiments, its application in dermatology was discovered in the 1920s.
-Since then, it has become an indispensable tool in dermatological practices worldwide.
+Since then, it has become an indispensable tool in dermatological practices worldwide, with modern 365nm UV Lamps representing the latest evolution in this technology.

 Applications in Dermatology

-Woods Lamps have a wide range of applications in dermatology:
+Woods Lamps and 365nm UV Lamps have a wide range of applications:

 1. Pigmentation Disorders: Identifying conditions like vitiligo and melasma